Upcoming Opportunities - We need your help!

 Anyone 16 years of age or older who has the desire to help.
 No special skills required - you will be teamed up with a skilled House Captain for your project.
 Skilled volunteers typically take leadership roles on our projects and are essential to our success.

-Help make cost-free repairs to the homes of our low-income, elderly, and physically challenged neighbors.
+Help make cost-free repairs to the homes of our low-income, senior, and physically challenged neighbors.

 Our largest projects occur on our Rebuilding Days on the last Saturday of April and fourth Saturday in October.
 These projects are designed to be a one-day commitment.
 Up to 20 projects may be scheduled on a single Rebuilding Day.